isabelcooper/FirstTap/projectDocumentation/gettingStarted.md

 - the api documentation is manageable at this size, but risky as the content isn't tested, only compiled.
 Ideally we'd introduce a generator that can be fully tested - this will become particularly useful if multiple endpoints are added.

+- the integration tests don't run in circle currently which is a risk: to make this work we'd probably want to look at running the whole release process in a docker container.

+- in the process of refactoring and moving logic to different places, some tests may have been repeated across different classes - these could probably be reduced, but I have left them in preference for over-testing rather than losing coverage.
+This is once of the areas where I most missed having a pair partner to help me sense check.

 ## Quick look at tech stack
 - CircleCI
 - Google AppEngine & Psql Cloud Storage